NateJacobs/Registration-Code-Validation/readme.markdown

 ##Registration Validation Code##
 This is a WordPress plugin.
 It validates a new user registration off a set of predefined validation codes.
+This does not work with multi-site.

 ###Future Development###
 Next version - probably will be 1.0 - will create a settings page to allow for a user to decide how many registration codes to generate.